MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddicb_reclaimallocations.md

 Each Boolean value in this array corresponds to a resource at the same index location in the arrays pointed to by <b>pResources</b> or   <b>HandleList.</b>

-The DirectX graphics kernel subsystem sets each Boolean value to <b>TRUE</b> if the correponding resource was discarded, or to <b>FALSE</b> if not.
+The DirectX graphics kernel subsystem sets each Boolean value to <b>TRUE</b> if the corresponding resource was discarded, or to <b>FALSE</b> if not.

 The value of <b>pDiscarded</b> can be <b>NULL</b>.
 If the driver sets it to <b>NULL</b>, the content of the resource or allocation can be assumed to be lost.
 If the driver does not need the content of the resource or allocation, setting <b>pDiscarded</b> to <b>NULL</b> might improve performance.